carriemacfarlane/carriewritesdocs/docs/my-content.md

 # Work Samples

-I love creating user-friendly documentation.
+I love creating clear and concise documentation.
 Years of experience with training and technology help me write for a variety of audiences.